Source code for tradeexecutor.state.visualisation

 [docs]class RecordingTime(enum.Enum): """At what timestamp this data is being recorded.
 Are we avoiding look ahead bias or not.
 All decisions are made on a candle open.
 During the decision, we can access previous candle close that is more or less equivalent of the current candle open.
 But we cannot access the current candle high, low, or close values because those have not happened yet.
 When the data is recorded by `decide_trades` it is recording the previous cycle data used in the decision making.
 For daily candles, a decision today is based on the data of yesterday.
 Thus this data does not represent technical indicator calculations over time series, but decision making inputs.
 This is to avoid look ahead bias.
 This causes one decision making cycle lag charts when comparing charts with market analysis charts, because those charts operate on the current candle open, high, low, close values.
 Because decision making visualisation is uncommon and causes confusion, we will later correct this in :py:mod:`tradeexecutor.visual.techical_indicator`, so that plots are shifted to match their market occurence timestamps.
 See :py:meth:`Visualisation.plot_indicator`. """ #: The plot value was recorded for decision making. #: #: Shift data to match market timestamps. decision_making_time = "decision_making_time" #: The plot value represents technical indicator at the time of the market. #: #: Accessing the latest item in this plot cannot be used #: for decision making, but charts are natively sync #: with other market analysis charts. market_time = "market_time"

 [docs]@dataclass_json @dataclass(slots=True) class Plot: """Descibe singe plot on a strategy.
 Plot is usually displayed as an overlay line over the price chart.
 E.g. simple moving average over price candles. """ #: Name of this plot name: str #: What kind of a plot we are drawing kind: PlotKind #: One of Plotly colour names #: https://community.plotly.com/t/plotly-colours-list/11730/2 colour: Optional[str] = None #: Points of this plot. #: #: TODO: #: Because we cannot use datetime.datetime directly as a key in JSON, #: we use UNIX timestamp here to keep our state easily serialisable. #: #: Also note that entries may not be in order - you might need #: to sort the output yourself. points: Dict[int, float] = field(default_factory=dict) #: Standard is linear. #: Alternative is horizontal-vertical which can be used for stop loss line. #: See https://plotly.com/python/line-charts/?_ga=2.83222870.1162358725.1672302619-1029023258.1667666588#interpolation-with-line-plots plot_shape: Optional[PlotShape] = PlotShape.linear #: If this plot is overlayed on top of a detached technical indicator, this is the name of the overlay it should be attached to. detached_overlay_name: Optional[str]= None #: Optional indicator to determine the size of the indicator. #: #: For a line, this is the width of the line. #: #: For a marker, this is the size of the marker. indicator_size: Optional[float] = None #: What is the recording time for this plot. #: #: Are we adjusted for look ahead bias or not. #: recording_time: RecordingTime = RecordingTime.decision_making_time #: The trading pair this plot is for. #: #: Plots are not necessarily restricted to a single trading pair, so this is optional. #: pair: Optional[TradingPairIdentifier] = None #: How do we render label for this plot #: label: Optional[PlotLabel] = None #: Height hint for the rendering. #: #: Currently not supported.
-See :py:meth:`Visualisation.plot_indicator` for comments. #: height: Optional[int] = None def __repr__(self): return f"<Plot name:{self.name} kind:{self.kind.name} with {len(self.points)} points>" def add_point(self, timestamp: datetime.datetime, value: float, ): assert isinstance(timestamp, datetime.datetime) assert isinstance(value, (float, NoneType)), f"Got {value} ({value.__class__})" timestamp = convert_and_validate_timestamp_as_int(timestamp) logger.info("Plotting %s at %s: %s", self.name, timestamp, value) assert timestamp not in self.points, f"Plot {self.name} aleady has point for timestamp {timestamp}" self.points[timestamp] = value
+See :py:meth:`Visualisation.plot_indicator` for comments. #: height: Optional[int] = None def __repr__(self): return f"<Plot name:{self.name} kind:{self.kind.name} with {len(self.points)} points>" def add_point(self, timestamp: datetime.datetime, value: float, ): assert isinstance(timestamp, datetime.datetime) assert isinstance(value, (float, NoneType)), f"Got {value} ({value.__class__})" timestamp = convert_and_validate_timestamp_as_int(timestamp) logger.info("Plotting %s at %s: %s", self.name, timestamp, value) # This condition is untrue if we run --run-single-cycle twice to debug the strategy # assert timestamp not in self.points, f"Plot {self.name} aleady has point for timestamp {timestamp}" self.points[timestamp] = value

 [docs] def get_last_value(self) -> float: """Assume points is an ordered dict.""" # https://stackoverflow.com/a/63059166/315168 key = next(reversed(self.points.keys())) return self.points[key]